aliyun/terraform-provider-alicloud/website/docs/guides/getting-account.html.md

   Sign up Alibaba Cloud and distinguish its type.
 ---

-# Getting Alibaba Cloud Account
+# Getting an Alibaba Cloud Account

 The Alibaba Cloud has three accounts: International-Site Account, China-Site Account and JP-Site Account.
 In most cases the account type makes no difference when creating Alibaba Cloud resources.